-Instead of emailing, we could also set up a Skype call to discuss the project in person.
+Instead of emailing, we could also set up a video call to discuss the project in person.

 Once I got a clear idea of the scope of the project I will be able to give you an estimate of the costs.
 If required, I can send a quote.

->The final price however depends on the actual hours spent working on your project.
-(For more on this, see the section “pricing” below.)
+The final price however will depend on the actual hours spent working on your project.

 Once we come to an agreement, you send me all the required materials, for example raw data I need to process to visualize.